 - Buy a Las Vegas Sightseeing Pass: This will save you money when you’re visiting famous Las Vegas attractions.
 You can read our Las Vegas Sightseeing Pass review on our website here.

 - Taking advantage of Vegas buffets: Another excellent way to save on food and drinks.
-Buffets, especially mid-week buffets, will provide you a huge variety of delicious food at a good value.
-You can see a list of some of the best breakfast/brunch buffets on our website here.
+Buffets, especially mid-week buffets, will provide you with a huge variety of delicious food at a good value.
+At least the cheaper ones will.
+Unfortunately, many of Las Vegas’s buffets closed during the pandemic and never reopened.
+See a list of Vegas buffets that are currently open here.
+(I recommend the buffet at South Point, as it still provides good value.)

 2. Eating Only Fast Food